 How to intercept and decrypt TLS traffic

-helper to help you intercept encrypted TLS traffic from applications, even in presence of SSL certificate pinning.
+helpers to help you intercept encrypted TLS traffic from applications, even in presence of TLS certificate pinning.

 - capture the network traffic